RyanS42/For-and-while-loops/README.md

-# C# For & While loops
-Interactive Console using For and While loops only.
+# Interactive Console using For and While loops only.